Games for Early Teens (12-15 yrs old)

 Quiet Games

-- I Went to Camp - another deceptive quiet game, where the leader starts by saying "I went to camp and I took a/an [Object]."
-The next player then has to repeat the phrase with another object, at which point the leader tells the player whether they can take the object or not.
-The 'secret' is that the object has to start with the same letter as the speaker's name.
+- I Went to Camp - Another clever guessing game.
+The leader begins: “I went to camp and I took a/an [Object].”
+The next player repeats with their own object.
+The leader says whether they can “take it” or not.
+The hidden rule: the object must start with the same letter as the player’s name (or another variation, like the letter of the person to their left).

 Re: How to Set Up a Youth Group